The Story of the Last Chrysanthemums: Production

 The Story of the Last Chrysanthemums was Mizoguchi's first film for the Shochiku studios after a short interlude at Shinkō Kinema.
-It was also the initial film of what later was regarded as a trilogy about theater during the Meiji period (the others being the lost A Woman of Osaka [Naniwa onna, 1940] and The Life of an Actor [Geidō Ichidai Otoko, 1941]).
-The film ranked second in Kinema Junpos list of best films of the year, and it won Mizoguchi an Education Ministry Award.
+It was also the initial film of what was later regarded as a trilogy about theater during the Meiji period (the others being the lost A Woman of Osaka [Naniwa onna, 1940] and The Life of an Actor [Geidō Ichidai Otoko, 1941]).
+The film ranked 2nd in Kinema Junpos list of best films of the year, and also won Mizoguchi an Education Ministry Award.

 Muramatsu's short story was based on kabuki actor Kikunosuke Onoe II (尾上 菊之助(2代目), 1868–1897).

 Legacy

 Many critics regard the film as Mizoguchi's major pre-war achievement, if not his best work, lauding its cinematography, marked by the use of long takes and frequent dolly shots, and emphasising its theme of female concern.
 In his 1985 review for the Chicago Reader, Jonathan Rosenbaum pointed out Mizoguchi's "refusal to use close-ups" and argued that "the theme of female sacrifice that informs most of his major works is given a singular resonance and complexity here."
 Richard Brody, writing for The New Yorker, called it "one of the cinema's great outpourings of imaginative energy."
 John Pym praised the film's sets, which were "crammed with human detail," and, when "sometimes offset by shots of notably uncluttered spaces," highlighted "the isolation of the two principles in a teeming world dominated by class prejudice, harsh economics, and sheer blank human indifference."The Story of the Last Chrysanthemums was selected for the Cannes Classics section of the 2015 Cannes Film Festival, where it was shown in a restored print.